trash89/brownie_with_hardhat/README.md

     Deploying a Greeter with greeting: Hello
 ```

-Interacting with the deployed contract from brownie console:
+Interact with the deployed contract from brownie console:

 ```bash
 brownie console